 Homemade Glass Cleaner by Better Hens & Gardens

-Lesa has you mix up rubbing alcohol, white vinegar, cornstarch & warm water – all things I already had lying around their house.
+Lesa from Better Hens & Gardens has you mix up rubbing alcohol, white vinegar, cornstarch, & warm water – all things I already had lying around their house.
 For my super scientific experiment I squirted 5 sprays of the homemade solution on the left half of the mirror and 5 sprays of Windex on the right half and wiped it clean.
 Both cleaners left the mirror sparkling and streak free.
 The homemade cleaner did require a little more wiping, but for just a few pennies for the entire bottle I can scrub a little more!

 Homemade Antibacterial Bathroom Cleaning Spray